-The Universal Design Walkability Audit Tool was developed as a collaboration between the National Transport Authority, Age Friendly Ireland, Green-Schools and the National Disability Authority’s Centre for Excellence in Universal Design.
-This Audit will be used to capture the existing conditions of a specified walking route in relation to its walkability.
+The Universal Design Walkability Audit Tool was developed as a collaboration between the National Transport Authority, Age Friendly Ireland, Green-Schools, and the National Disability Authority’s Centre for Excellence in Universal Design.
+This Audit can be used to capture the existing conditions of a specified walking route in relation to its walkability.

 Tips and resources to help plan a walking route

 Discovering new walking routes in your local area or perhaps to travel on your route to work or campus can be quite adventurous and help encourage you to walk more throughout your day.